aws-samples/aws-serverless-using-aws-cdk/README.md

 }
 ```

-## **About CDK-Project**

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-And the more usuful CDK commands are

-- `cdk list`        list up CloudFormation Stacks
-- `cdk deploy`      deploy this stack to your default AWS account/region
-- `cdk diff`        compare deployed stack with current state
-- `cdk synth`       emits the synthesized CloudFormation template
-- `cdk destroy`     remove resources

 ## **How to clean up**

-Execute the following command, which will destroy all resources except S3 Buckets and DynamoDB Tables.
-So destroy these resources in AWS web console manually.
+Execute the following command, which will destroy all resources including S3 Buckets and DynamoDB Tables.
+For details, please check `destroy_stacks.sh` file.

 ```bash
 sh script/destroy_stacks.sh